ericdfournier/corridor/README.md

 ###Small Population Size###

-Running the benchmark with a Small population size [P = 1,000], as in the following command, will deliver the following output.
+Running the benchmark with a "Small" population size [P = 1,000], as in the following command, will deliver the following output.
 Note the characteristics of the population at convergence reveals that a near optimal solution was found.

 ````
 $ go test -bench=.SingleSmall